dmrlobo2002/Schedule-a-Doc/Sprint4.md

 11. Delete the test doctors from the user collection
 12. The createTestDoctor function is a helper function that creates a test doctor in the user collection for use in the TestGetAllDoctors test case.

-The 'createTestDoctor' function is a helper function that creates a test doctor in the user collection for use in the TestGetAllDoctors test case.

 ## What Issues Were Successful